guilhermepo2/blog/_posts/2018-12-01-what-if-everyone-handles-their-persistence.markdown

 }
 ```

-To summarize it quickly, the `Apply()` function is called when the incrementer is bought or when the game is initizialed and the persistString exists on the save file.
+To summarize it quickly, the `Apply()` function is called when the incrementer is bought or when the game is initialized and the persistString exists on the save file.

 ### What if I want to add an Upgrade?